Investing Real Estate Investing

 Past performance

-Single-family homes have appreciated an average of 3.9% per year over the past 20 years.
+Single-family homes have appreciated at an average rate of 4.8% per year over the past 25 years, according to the Federal Housing Finance Agency.

-The key to getting the most out of this investment opportunity with Arrived may be holding your shares for several years with the hope that the property value will appreciate over time.
+The key to getting the most out of this investment opportunity with Arrived may be holding your shares for several years, hoping the property value will appreciate over time.

 When does Arrived pay you?

 When you find a home you want to invest in, you can select how much you want to invest.
-You can invest between $100 to $20,000 per property.
-Arrived pays out dividends for the Single Family Residential fund monthly, with subsequent dividends being paid out at the end of each month.
+You can invest a minimum of $100 to a maximum of 9.8% of available equity for an individual property.
+Arrived pays out dividends for the Single Family Residential fund and Private Credit fund monthly, with subsequent dividends being paid out at the end of each month.
 Though it can take up to 90 days to receive your first dividend.
+Once a single-family residential property has been leased, it will also pay dividends monthly.

 Alternative real estate investment apps

-Investment types Single-family rental homes Residential, commercial, and mixed-use properties Single-family rental homes Residential, commercial, REITs
+Investment types Single-family rental homes Residential, commercial, and mixed-use properties Residential, commercial, REITs

-Liquidity Long-term hold Long-term hold, quarterly redemption options Long-term hold Limited liquidity
+Liquidity Long-term hold Long-term hold, quarterly redemption options Limited liquidity

-Accreditation requirements None None None Accredited investors for some investments
+Accreditation requirements None Accredited investors for some investments Accredited investors for some investments

-Read our Fundrise review Read our Roofstock review Read our RealtyMogul review
+Visit Arrived Read our Fundrise review Read our RealtyMogul review

 Here are two other investment platforms that make investing money in markets other than the stock market simple.